1. What is the DECODE function used for in

 default value.

-2. How does DECODE
+2. How does DECODE work?

-The DECODE
+The DECODE function

 checks a given expression against a series of search